 Pursuant to the Jamestown Town Charter, Sec.
-1106, no motion which increases or reduces an appropriation recommended by the Town Council by \$10,000 or more, shall be in order at the Financial Town Meeting unless notice of intention to include such motion ficial intent under Treasury Regulation at least twenty (20) days prior to the filed motion.
+1106, no motion which increases or reduces an appropriation recommended by the Town Council by \$10,000 or more, shall be in order at the Financial Town Meeting unless notice of intention to include such motion has been presented to the Town Clerk shall include notice of any such timely ficial intent under Treasury Regulation at least twenty (20) days prior to the filed motion.